 Peat pellets are another way to germinate seeds without the risk of damaging young roots.
 Peat pellets are compressed peat, which is made of partially decomposed vegetable matter and is simply yummy for young plants.
 The pellet enlarges when you add water to it, forming a container of nutrient-dense soil alternative around germinating seeds.

 Unlike Rockwool, peat is already optimized for cannabis germination.
 It has a pH of 5.5 and a TDS of 625, so you don’t have to worry about making any adjustments.
 The only preparation required is soaking the pellets in warm water.
-Once the roots become visible, (by popping out of the peat), simply move the entire pellet into soil, rockwool, or coco coir, where it will continue growing.
+Once the roots become visible, (by popping out of the peat), simply move the entire pellet into the soil, rock wool, or coco coir, where it will continue growing.
 This type of germination is not recommended for hydroponic setups.

 Peat pellets have a good germination rate, are easy to use and are suitable for beginners.
 They are also ideal for cloning.
 I recommend the Jiffy brand of peat pellets which can be purchased on Amazon.

-In addition to the material used to germinate your seeds, the environment you provide will play a huge role as well.
+In addition to the material used to germinate your seeds, the grow environment you provide will play a huge role as well.
 Your seeds will need the correct temperature and levels of moisture to sprout into a strong, healthy plant.
 Below are some tips for creating the perfect germination environment.

 Watering is essential throughout the cannabis life cycle, and germination is no exception.
 Not enough water and your seeds do not germinate, too much and that root doesn’t survive.
 Excess water keeps oxygen from the roots and can attract mold, which is why you have to be very careful not to overdo it.